kognifai/Galore/SDK-documentation/Pipeline Operations.md

 Creates an orbit plot with two output signals, distributed in separate channels.
 The output sample rate is changed in relation to the input sample rate.
 Three input channels are required.
-Channel 1 shall be the horizontal vibration sensor signal.
-Channel2 shall be the vertical vibration sensor signal.
-Channel 3 shall be the induction sensor signal.
+Channel 1 can be the horizontal vibration sensor signal.
+Channel 2 can be the vertical vibration sensor signal.
+Channel 3 can be the induction sensor signal.
-All three signal shall have equal length.
+All three signal must have equal length.

 Parameters